 It’s believed to have been used as a dwelling by a family in the 19th century.

-At almost 1,000 years old, Killoughternane Church’s four walls are still standing.
+The 10th century Killoughternane Church’s four walls are still standing.
 Located at the foot of Mount Leinster, this rectangular, early medieval church is also known as the White Church.

 A 96 feet tall round tower once stood close by.